HIP-1137: Block Node discoverabilty via on chain registry

 * <p>

-* This transaction, once complete, SHALL remove the identified discoverable
+* This transaction, once complete, SHALL remove the identified registered

 */